 - Cutting edge NYC architecture firm LOT-EK developed a Container Home Kit (CHK) that is easily adaptable to existing conditions.
 Based on the container's module, choose from configurations with 640 square feet up to 2,560 square feet.
 Not only is electrical, plumbing and HVAC taken care of, these units also contain built-in closets and wood floors.

-- If you prefer for someone to hold your hand through the entire process, SG Blocks provides architectural and engineering services, assists in selecting a builder and obtaining permits and provides project management.
+- If you prefer for someone to hold your hand through the entire process, SG Blocks provides architectural and engineering services and assists in selecting a builder and obtaining permits and provides project management.
 You may choose the "finish" level of your container addition, from a container with empty window and door openings to a fully modular system that is nearly ready to occupy.